cilium/cilium/Documentation/network/bgp-control-plane.rst

        virtualRouters[*].neighbors: A list of neighbors to peer with neighbors[*].peerAddress: The address of the peer neighbor neighbors[*].peerASN: The ASN of the peer

+       virtualRouters[*].additionalRoutes: Additional user-specified routes for announcement
+           neighbors[*].additionalRoutes.afi: One of 'ipv4' or 'ipv6'
+           neighbors[*].additionalRoutes.safi: 'unicast'
+           neighbors[*].additionalRoutes.cidrs: List of cidrs to be announced

 .. note::